digitalmethodsinitiative/zeeschuimer/README.md

 in any Firefox-based browser.
 If you want to run the latest development version instead, you can [do so from the Firefox debugging console](https://www.youtube.com/watch?v=sAM78GU4P34&feature=emb_title).

+## How to use
+Install the browser extension in a Firefox browser.
+A button with the Zeeschuimer logo (a white skull on a black background) will appear in the browser toolbar.
+Click it to open the Zeeschuimer interface.

+Next, simply browse a supported platform's site.
+You will see the amount of items detected per platform increase as you browse.
+When you have the items you need, you can export the data as an [ndjson](https://ndjson.org) file, or upload it to a 4CAT instance where a 4CAT dataset will be created from the uploaded items.
+You can then run 4CAT's analytical processors on the data.

+To upload to 4CAT, copy the URL of the website of the 4CAT instance to the "4CAT instance" field at the top of Zeeschuimer's interface.
+You can then use the "to 4CAT" button to create a new 4CAT dataset from the captured data.
+After uploading, Zeeschuimer will show you a link and the ten most recently uploaded datasets are shown at the bottom of the interface.

+Don't forget to reset the data as needed.
+For example, if you want to create a dataset for a given TikTok hashtag, first reset the TikTok data in Zeeschuimer, _then_ go to the hashtag's "Explore" page on TikTok, and then upload the dataset when you've scrolled down enough to be satisfied with the amount of items.

 ## Credits & license
 Zeeschuimer was developed by Stijn Peeters for the [Digital Methods Initiative](https://digitalmethods.net) and is licensed under the Mozilla Public License, 2.0.
 Refer to the LICENSE file for more information.